Hackersmate-Aditya/Hackersmate-Aditya/README.md

 Hi 👋 My name is Aditya Jain
 ============================

-Data Engineer
+Data Engineer/Data Analyst/AWS Cloud Engineer
 -------------------

 I've been into professional coding for almost a year.Started as Java coder and now really into data science stuff.

 * 🌍  I'm based in India
-* 🧠  I'm learning R Programming
-* 🤝  I'm open to collaborating on NLP,AI,ML,IOT,Big Data
+* 🤝  I'm open to collaborating on NLP,AI,ML,IOT,Big Data,GenAI

 ### Skills